Joseph Chinn: Early and family life

-Born at "Epping Forest" near Nuttsville, Lancaster County, Virginia, the home of his maternal grandfather Col. Joseph Ball (also a maternal grandfather to George Washington).
+Born at "Epping Forest" near Nuttsville, Virginia, the home of his maternal grandfather Col. Joseph Ball (also a maternal grandfather to George Washington).
 His father, also Joseph Chinn, had married Elizabeth Griffin, one of Col. Ball's daughters, and represented Lancaster County in the Virginia House of Delegates alongside Henry Towles from 1792 until 1794, when he was elected to the Virginia Senate to represent the Northern Neck counties of Lancaster, Richmond and Northumberland.
 His paternal grandfather, yet another Joseph Chinn, had served in Virginia's House of Burgesses, representing Lancaster County from 1748 until 1750 (like Col. Ball's grandfather of the same name), when he won election as Lancaster County's coroner and later served as its sheriff.

-This Joseph Chinn received a private education locally, then traveled to Schenectady, New York to continue his education, graduating from Union College in 1819.
+This Joseph Chinn received a private education locally, then traveled to Schenectady, New York, to continue his education, graduating from Union College in 1819.
 Upon returning to Virginia, Chinn studied law at the newly opened proprietary Needham Law School run by Judge Creed Taylor in Needham, Virginia.

-He married Mary Ann Smith (1802–1865), daughter of Charles Smith of Morattico Hall, who bore a son, also Joseph William Chinn (1836-1908) who inherited the plantation and fought for the Confederacy during the American Civil War, then became a lawyer and fathered Virginia Supreme Court justice Joseph W. Chinn (1866-1936).
+He married Mary Ann Smith, daughter of Charles Smith of Morattico Hall, who bore a son, also Joseph William Chinn (1836-1908) who inherited the plantation and fought for the Confederacy during the American Civil War, then became a lawyer and fathered Virginia Supreme Court justice Joseph W. Chinn (1866-1936).

 Career

 Admitted to the Virginia bar in 1821, this Joseph W. Chinn began his legal practice on Virginia's Northern Neck.
 He also owned land and eventually farmed using enslaved labor.
-In 1820, his plantation near Stafford, Virginia included 10 persons and no slaves.
+In 1820, his plantation near Stafford, Virginia, included 10 persons and no slaves.
 In 1830, his family in Lancaster County, Virginia included four white persons and 13 slaves.

 Chinn continued his families' political tradition.
 Lancaster County voters first elected him to the Virginia House of Delegates in 1826 and re-elected him once.
 Lancaster County voters also joined others from northern Virginia to elect Chinn to the Virginia Senate, where he served from 1829 until 1831, when he resigned because he had been elected to the United States House of Representatives.

 A Jacksonian Democrat, Chinn defeated anti-Jacksonian congressman John Taliaferro in 1830 and representing Virginia's 13th congressional district.
 He won re-election despite being to redistricted Virginia's 10th congressional district.
 However, in 1834, Chinn lost his second re-election bid to Taliaferro (who would later win re-election as a Whig).
 During his second term, Chinn was chairman of the Committee on the District of Columbia (1833 to 1835).
-Afterwards, he moved to Richmond County, Virginia where he resumed practicing law and operating his plantation.
+Afterwards, he moved to Richmond County, Virginia, where he resumed practicing law and operating his plantation.